-Legal Drama, a Break Up and Heart-Wrenching Tragedy: How Gabrielle Union and Dwyane Wade Emerged Stronger Than Ever
+How Gabrielle Union and Dwyane Wade Become One of Hollywood's Biggest Success Stories

 Bobby Metelus/Getty Images

+Ultimately, the pre-engagement split proved successful just as it had for other couples before them.
+(See: Justin Timberlake and Jessica Biel and even Prince William andKate Middleton.)
+"At the end of the day, we came back together and said, 'Listen, we want to continue this.
+We want to continue to get better each day,'" Wade explained during a September 2013 appearance on The Tonight Show.
+"She's been with me and I've been with her all summer long.
+We're going strong now."

-That December, the 6-foot-4 athlete got down on one knee with an 8.5-carat cushion-cut diamond as his sons and nephew Dahveon, 16—who he is raising—stood behind him with signs asking, "Will you marry us?"
+That December, the 6-foot-4 athlete got down on one knee with an 8.5-carat cushion-cut diamond as his children stood behind him with signs asking, "Will you marry us?"

-At first Union assumed the boys had acted on their own.
+At first Union assumed the kids had acted on their own.
 "The thing is, they ask me all the time, so I'm thinking, 'Well this is embarrassing, now they've made signs,'" she explained on Live With Kelly and Michael.
 "I turn to D like, 'Ugh, they just made some signs,' and he's down on one knee—and he's like, 'Will you marry us?'
 And I was like, 'Oh, you're serious!'"

 In one of her most endearing moves to date, Union celebrated the relationship upgrade with some wood-fired grilled shrimp at her favorite restaurant: Red Lobster.